Shakilkhan24/Hydra-init-ML/README.md

 # Learning Hydra for Machine Learning Projects
 This repository represents my first experience with Hydra, a powerful configuration management tool, in the context of machine learning.
-The primary focus of this project is to explore and understand Hydra's directory structure and configuration capabilities.

 ⚠️ **Note:** This is a learning-oriented project and not intended to be a fully developed or production-ready application.